filewatcher/filewatcher/README.md

 Restart long running commands
 -----------------------------

 The `--restart` option kills the command if it's still running when a filesystem change happens.
 Can be used to restart locally running webservers on updates, or kill long running tests and restart on updates.
-The option often makes filewatcher faster.
+This option often makes filewatcher faster in general.
+To not wait for tests to finish:

     $ filewatcher --restart "**/*.rb" "rake test"